sn00k13/sn00k13/README.md

 # Hi, I'm Ugochukwu 👋

-Senior Fullstack Developer based in Nigeria 🇳🇬, specializing in **React**, **Node.js**, and **TypeScript**.
+Senior Fullstack Developer, specializing in
+**React**, **Node.js**, and **TypeScript**.

 I build production-grade web apps with clean architecture and a